 Transfer Files between Windows and Mac through Network

 The next solution as long as you have a home network is to transfer files between Windows and Mac through the network.
 Before you start, make sure both systems are on the same network.
 You can’t transfer files remotely from one machine to another one.
-Both machines should be on the same network to transfer files each other.
+Both machines should be on the same network to transfer files with each other.
 The example below demonstrates Windows PC as the host and the first step is to Enable File Sharing on Windows.
 This process may be slightly different based on the Windows operating system you are using.

 - Windows 10: Control Panel > Network and Internet > Network and Sharing Center > Advanced Sharing Settings > File and Printer Sharing > Turn on File and Printer Sharing.